 A couple of years ago my daughter chose to stop speaking to me.
 My only child.
 It was unexpected.
 She refuses to believe that I love her immensely and respect the hell out of her.
 Yes, I’m purposely using the present tense.
-As far as I know, she’s 30, married, successful, possibly happy, has a dog that she adores and may already have her first child — my first grandchild.
-But I don’t know and I may never know.
+As far as I know, she’s 30, married, successful, possibly happy, has a dog that she adores, and may already have her first child — my first grandchild.
+But I don’t know.
+I may never know.

 Emotionally abusive.
 It’s a difficult thing to hear.
 I never yelled at her.
 Never spanked her nor belittled her in front of her friends or mine.
-I was too sensitive a preadolescent and remembered how my older friend’s playful taunts damaged my self esteem to do that to her.
-But I was a young father, 24-years-old — emotionally going on 17 — thrown into a very difficult situation.
+I was too sensitive a preadolescent and remembered all too well how my older friends’ playful taunts damaged my self-esteem to do that to her.
+But I was a young father, 24 years old — emotionally going on 17 — thrown into a very difficult situation.
 I am quite willing to admit that I made mistakes.
-The kind that all parents due without malice.
+The kind that all parents make without malice.
 Feeding your child an hour later than usual, forgetting to give them money for picture day.
 When I taught her to ride a bike, I forgot to teach her how to use the brakes.
-I was horrible at doing her pony tail.
+I was horrible at doing her ponytail.
 But I never did anything to hurt her purposefully.

 There was that one day though.
-I believe it was May tenth of 2014.
+I believe it was May 10, 2014.
 How I wish I could return and change that day forever.
-I’ve often commented how the day of her birth was the best day of my life.
+I’ve often commented on how the day of her birth was the best day of my life.
 No parental BS there.
 It really was, and I’ve had some wonderful days.
-May 10, 2014 was the worst day of my life.
-I’ve also had some horrible days, but none come close to May 10.
+But May 10, 2014, was the worst day of my life.
+I’ve also had some horrible days, but none come close to it.

 Allow me to explain.
-For the past 42 years I have had Juvenile Myoclonic Epilepsy.
-A form of epilepsy which is treatable, but incurable.
-Beginning in Fall of 2012 I began to notice a dramatic rise in my seizure activity.
-After repeated medication and dosage changes, I was prescribed Keppra as an adjunct to my other anti-seizure med around May sixth of 2014.
+For the past 42 years, I have had juvenile myoclonic epilepsy.
+A form of epilepsy that is treatable, but incurable.
+Beginning in fall of 2012, I began to notice a dramatic rise in my seizure activity.
+After repeated medication and dosage changes, I was prescribed Keppra as an adjunct to my other anti-seizure med around May 6 of 2014.
 I knew essentially nothing about Keppra and was not provided any information except for the dosage and a good luck.
-Every anti-seizure medication comes with serious side effects.
+Every anti-seizure medication comes with serious side-effects.
 Keppra may have the worst.
 As I was soon to experience and as thousands of others can easily testify, Keppra often leads to extremely severe mood swings.

 May 10.
-I woke up shaking in my apartment in Mexico City.
+I woke up shaking in my apartment.
 I immediately went into the street in my pajamas and barefoot (this is unheard of in Mexico City) and began greeting office workers rushing to the grind.
 I went to visit friends who shared a veterinarian clinic and would alternate between laughing and crying while my conversation would make no sense.
 As suddenly as I arrived, I would leave.
 Then return and start the whole process again.
-Rocio, one of the aforementioned friends, would walk me home again but I was a man on a mission.
-I barely have any memory of this.
-I barely have any memory of the tenth of May.
+Rocio, one of the aforementioned friends, would walk me home again, but I was a man on a mission.

-I immediately began to research Keppra and its side effects and after living through the worst 10 days of my life, I essentially forced my neurologist to take me off of it as soon as possible.
+I immediately began to research Keppra and its side-effects and after living through the worst 10 days of my life, I essentially forced my neurologist to take me off of it as soon as possible.
 One week later, the panic attacks had come to a stop.
 My friends and family said that I had returned to being myself.
-Except that on May 10, I lost my daughter, my girlfriend who I loved very much, and a few friends.
-The one consolation I have is a community of epileptics who have been through similar situations on Keppra.
+At the end of it, I’d lost my daughter, my girlfriend who I loved very much, and a few friends.
+The one consolation I have is a community of epileptics who have been through similar situations.
 And that I’m alive.